 If you have a post-surgical bandage, remove per your surgeon's instructions (often within 48 hours).
 Once the bandage is removed, you may shower, but do not scrub the incision.
 To dry, carefully pat the incision with a clean towel.
 Avoid lotions, powders or deodorant on or near the incision during the first 1-2 weeks until it is fully closed.

-Deep breathing and relaxation are important to help with pain, keep lungs healthy after anesthesia and promote good drainage of lymphatic fluid.
-Try to perform deep breathing and relaxation exercises several times a day in the first week, or whenever you notice you are particularly tense.
+Taking deep breaths and resting can help manage pain, keep your lungs healthy after anesthesia, and promote good drainage of lymphatic fluid.
+Try to do deep breathing and relaxation exercises a few times a day in the first week, or when you notice you are extra tense.

-- A simple exercise to do on your own: While sitting, close your eyes and take 5-10 slow deep breaths.
+- Example of a relaxation exercise: While sitting, close your eyes and take 5-10 slow deep breaths.
 Relax your muscles.
 Slowly roll your head and shoulders.